queckezz/object-flatten/readme.md

 **Default export** Returns a flattened object.

-- `predicate` A function which defines when to stop flattening an object.
+- `predicate` A function which decides when to stop flattening.
 It is invoked on each property in the object with the signature `property => true|false`.

 #### `isLast`

-Predicate function which stops at the deepest object.
+Predicate function which flattens until the deepest object.

 ```js
 flatten(isLast, some: { very: { deep: { prop: true } } })